 Teh People is a collaborative studio that believes in the power of creative community.
 Meet the many artists jaziimun has worked with to create art, build experiences, and tell stories.

-Mirae Lee is a cultural producer, bilingual writer, and illustrator from Tkaronto.
-She is the co-founder of choa magazine, an online publication bringing together voices of Korean women in the diaspora.
-Music always plays in the background of her creative work, and the bgm for these illustrations were songs of Oohyo and sunwashere.
+Mirae Lee is a cultural producer, translator, and illustrator from Tkaronto.
+She is also the co-founder of choa magazine, an online publication bringing together voices of Korean women in the diaspora.
+Her creative practice is grounded in her relationship with the land she resides, with music always playing in the background.

 Ryookyung Kim (they/them) is a Tkaronto-based, interdisciplinary artist with a focus in visual storytelling through zines, tattoos, and ceramics.
 Through a queer, diasporic lens, their ever-evolving work tends to grief, spirituality, and radical love.
 Rooting into freedom through stillness and play, they invite flow into their creative practice that honours their human experience of feeling and dreaming—alongside tension and discomfort that comes hand-in-hand with expansion and growth.